systemd

 grep

-) on all journal fields, for any time-frame. - Provides a histogram for log entries over time, with a break down per field-value, for any field and any time-frame.
+) on all journal fields, for any time-frame. - Provides a histogram for log entries over time, with a breakdown per field-value, for any field and any time-frame.

 - Works directly on journal files, without any other third-party components.